 Occupational therapists practice in consultation and collaboration with a variety of healthcare, educational, service-oriented, and community professions.
-The students at WVU engage in a rich milieu of interprofessional learning experiences through didactic, simulation, laboratory, community, and clinical activities to enhance their self-efficacy.
-Students learn to become occupational therapists who communicate effectively, demonstrate effective teamwork, adhere to OTs values and ethics, and represent OTs defined and specific roles and responsibilities to improve patient safety and health and wellness outcomes.
-As advocates of occupational engagement, social participation and accessible social-political environments, our graduates create innovative pathways through which occupation and occupational science can serve the needs of society.
+The occupational therapy students at WVU engage in a rich milieu of interprofessional learning experiences through didactic, simulation, laboratory, community, and clinical activities to enhance their self-efficacy.
+Students learn to become occupational therapists who communicate effectively, demonstrate effective teamwork, adhere to occupational therapy's values and ethics, and represent the profession of occupational therapy's defined and specific roles and responsibilities to improve patient safety and health and wellness outcomes.
+As advocates of occupational engagement, social participation, and accessible social-political environments, our graduates create innovative pathways through which occupation and occupational science can serve the needs of society.